 Want a healthy and happy dog?
 Your best plan of action is to give whatever breed of pooch you choose regular veterinary check-ups and plenty of exercise, discipline, and affection.

 However, while nothing trumps proper care when it comes to raising a healthy dog, there are certain breeds that are less prone to developing health problems than others.
-Here are seven of the healthiest dog breeds.

 This energetic breed of dog is renowned for its intelligence, agility, and endurance.
 As a comparatively healthy breed, the Australian cattle dog does not have a history of serious illnesses and may live up to 13 years with proper training and appropriate preventative care.

 The Australian shepherd enjoys a reputation for evading many of the bone, skin, and fur complications that affect other breeds more frequently.
 This active, intelligent, and agile species of dog may live up to 15 years.